 There were kupie dolls, countless fans, lots of lovely stationery, and I had a collection of 3D postcards of Japanese women in kimonos standing with parasols on pretty bridges and in front of temples that she had posted to me.

-The 3D postcards are still popular but now they feature manga characters instead and the Japanese women have been replaced by teddy bears in similar settings, bizarrely dressed in kimonos, as above.
+Of the Tokyo souvenirs for kids the 3D postcards are still popular but now they feature manga characters instead and the Japanese women have been replaced by teddy bears in similar settings, bizarrely dressed in kimonos, as above.

 Souvenirs for kids are much more colourful and kitsch these days: robots, plastic figurines, and fluffy toys, kokeshi dolls with bobbing heads, toe-socks featuring samurai warriors, sumo wrestlers, and the ubiquitous lucky cats or maneki neko, which feature on all manner of mementoes, from key rings to charms, fridge magnets to mobile phone accessories.

 Naturally, I couldn’t resist buying some for my niece and nephews, but I was kind of hoping I might find an elegant geisha in a glass case somewhere… not that I’m going to cart a geisha half away round the world, but I would have liked to have taken a photo for my Mum.
 Now, I wonder which storage unit that kimono is in…